 A metal suspension system should be used for the coffered panels and the drywall with the addition of a few simple transition clips.
 The clips are a small add per room, plus the cost of drywall supplies and labor.
 While these are nominal, they will add to your coffered ceiling cost.

 Just like the drywall border, this alternate option will not be a significant cost.
-In this case, you will use a traditional acoustic ceiling panel with a tegular (stepped) edge, such as our 271 Sahara or 296 Oasis panels.

 Just lay out your project with full-size 24" x 24" coffered panels in the center of the space.
 Then, for the remainder of the space, determine how many cut border panels you will need.
-While these acoustic ceiling panels are slightly more expensive than drywall, cutting the tiles is truly a DIY-project and, in most spaces, will take less than a day to complete without the need to wait for drywall compound to dry.
+While these PVC ceiling panels are slightly more expensive than drywall, cutting the tiles is truly a DIY-project and, in most spaces, will take less than a day to complete without the need to wait for drywall compound to dry.
 You will also save on drywall labor.

 Because of the depth of the deep coffered panel, leave approximately 6 inches above the grid face for clearance (3 inches for the shallow coffer.)
 This measurement will help you determine at exactly what height your grid should be installed and how far your drywall border should come down from the plenum.